 A common point to discuss is that many soils show a C saturation where no more storage is possible.
 Our study shows that there is still an increase of OC stocks in ~500 years old soils.
 However, this increase is very low (0.01 t C ha-1 a-1 at soils with a maximum deposition age of 17.000 years).
 C accumulation under natural conditions is strongly decreasing due to fast turnover processes in the topsoil in our study region.

 Based on the OC stocks (0-40 cm) of the semi-natural systems, an equation was derived of the yearly increase.
 This equation allows determining the exact year when OC accumulation rates are getting below 4 ‰ in the Marchfeld (Figure 6, Table 2).
 The calculated time span of 59 years of soil formation on fresh river sediments is of rather low importance as the aim of this study was to estimate OC accumulations in soils covering the whole Holocene.
-However, a change of the maximum estimated soil deposition age to 6000years would increase the year to only 69 years where an OC accumulation of 4 ‰ per year is possible.
+However, a change of the maximum estimated soil deposition age to 6000 years would increase the year to only 69 years where an OC accumulation of 4 ‰ per year is possible.

 It can be discussed, that also old croplands have a potential to increase its OC content as they do have much lower OC contents compared to semi-natural systems.
 However, even a conversion to forests would not allow an annual accumulation of 4 ‰ C in most croplands for many years.
 We can assume that even “best management practices” will not cause an increase of 4‰ per year on the long term in the Marchfeld.

-Although the goal set by the “4/1.000” initiative cannot be fulfilled in the Marchfeld, management practices should be introduced to increase OC stocks in the Marchfeld.
-A study by Schiefer et al. 2016 showed that Chernozems in the Marchfeld have excellent soil properties ensuring a high soil performance and resilience.
+Although the goal set by the “4/1000” initiative cannot be fulfilled in the Marchfeld, management practices should be introduced to increase OC stocks in the Marchfeld.
+A study by Schiefer et al. 2016 showed that chernozems in the Marchfeld have excellent soil properties ensuring a high soil performance and resilience.
 The only indicator out of range at some spots was a too low OC content.
 Therefore, OC contents in the agricultural land of Marchfeld, have to be increased above 1.5- 2 % SOC, the necessary threshold level for soil health and food security (Lal, 2016b).

 Restoration of degraded lands to forest or grasslands increases soil C although usually at a slower rates than the original conversion losses (Conant et al., 2001; Guo and Gifford, 2002).
 As our study shows, high OC accumulation under each management cannot be fulfilled over a longer time period.
 Therefore we suggest that the main goal for climate change mitigation, but also for a sustainable food production, should be an avoidance of agriculture expanding to natural systems and protecting especially soils which developed over thousands of years.